sanatg7582/feedaback-assignment/README.md

 **npm run dev**

-_for profuction build you need to run this command inside project directory_
+_for production build you need to run this command inside project directory_

 **npm run build**